-Kids & Families Together provides clinical therapy and education support services for Foster, Adoptive, and Kinship Caregivers in Ventura County.
-Through contracts with Ventura County Human Services Agency (HSA) our Kinship Support Services Program provides support services to kinship caregivers, and court dependent children placed in their homes by the juvenile court, also to kinship caregivers with informal arrangements.
-Our contract with Ventura County Community College District (VCCCD) is also aimed at helping Kinship Caregivers do the best job they can in raising these children through education-support services, K&FT referrals to collaborative agencies, support and resources groups, K&FT Food Pantry, medical, and financial education.
+Kids & Families Together provides therapeutic counseling and education support services for Foster/Resource, Kinship, Legal Guardian, and Adoptive Caregivers in Ventura County.
+Through contracts with Ventura County Human Services Agency (HSA) our Kinship Support Services Program provides support services to Kinship Caregivers and court dependent children placed in their homes by the juvenile court, also to Kinship caregivers with informal arrangements.
+Our contract with Ventura County Community College District (VCCCD) is also aimed at helping Kinship Caregivers do the best job they can in raising these children through education-support services, K&FT referrals to collaborative agencies, support and resources groups, referrals to food pantries, Medi-Cal, and financial assistance.

 Services include our Peer Partner & Educator Program (PPE).
-PPEs are para-professionals working with Foster and Kinship caregivers in helping caregivers understand the Child Welfare System, Trauma Informed Care, and how to navigate and utilize community resources as it pertains to kinship care.
+PPEs are para-professionals working with Foster/Resource and Kinship caregivers in helping caregivers understand the Child Welfare System, Trauma Informed Care, and how to navigate and utilize community resources as it pertains to Kinship care.

 For more information on our support services program or copies of our brochures, please contact us at 805.643.1446 Ext.
 107 or Ext.
 112.